Saibot393/LocknKey/README.md

 - Show DCs in interaction menu: to add the DCs of available checks to the interaction menu
 - Show all lock interactions to show even unavailable options in the interaction popup
 - Prevent key use while paused: to prevent players from using locks while the game is paused
+- Use Key select dialog by default: to use the Key use Dialog by default
 - Type of key items: to change the item type of newly created keys
 - Setting item types: to set forwhich item types the settings tab should be displayed
 - Key creation menu: to create a menu when creating a new key, allowing the GM to choose the name and folder of the new item